tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

    </body>
 </html>
 ```
-A few things are different here, but it's essentially the same code:
+A few things are different here, but it's essentially the same code as you created in the [Access and print a specific JSON value](docapis_access_json_values.html).
+Here's what's different:

 * Rather than running the `ajax` method on page load, the `ajax` method is wrapped inside a function called `checkWind`.
 When the web page's button is clicked, the `onclick` method fires the `checkWind()` function.
 * When the `checkWind` function runs, the values for temperature, wind speed, wind direction, and current conditions are written to several ID tags on the page.